 Dwarf Brazilian Morning Glory Care

-Dwarf Evolvulus can grow to a height of about 1 1/2′ feet, far from the ipomoea which is the tallest morning glory species.
+Dwarf Evolvulus can grow to a height of about 1 1/2′ feet, far from the ipomoea, the tallest morning glory species.

 Medium blue/green leaves are similar to those of the plant’s larger cousin.

-They are slightly smaller, heart-shaped and little bit furry.
+They are slightly smaller, heart-shaped, and a little bit furry.

-This pretty cousin of the classic morning glory produces attractive colorful blue blooms with a yellow throat from early summer until the first frost.
+This pretty cousin of the classic morning glory produces attractive colorful blue blooms with a yellow throat from late spring until the first frost.